Shields Lake Stormwater Harvest, Irrigation Reuse,

 and Alum Treatment Project

-This is a multi-phase project that will greatly reduce phosphorus loads to Shields Lake, and subsequently Forest Lake.
-Phase 1 of the project will entail impounding/harvesting water from a tributary to Shields Lake for irrigation reuse by Forest Hills Golf Course.
-The impounding of surface flow will reduce the watershed phosphorus load by 77 pounds/year, and the irrigation reuse will reduce the amount of groundwater being used for irrigation.
-Phase 2 of the project will entail a whole-lake alum treatment to Shields Lake which will reduce internal sediment phosphorus loading to natural background levels.
-The entire project is expected to reduce phosphorus loads such that Shields Lake achieves its lake water quality goal and a clear water state, which will reduce phosphorus loads to Forest Lake by up to 250 pounds/year.
+This is a multi-phase project that greatly reduces phosphorus loads to Shields Lake, and subsequently Forest Lake.
+Phase 1 of the project included impounding/harvesting water from a tributary to Shields Lake for irrigation reuse by Forest Hills Golf Course.
+The impounding of surface flow reduces the watershed phosphorus load by 77-94 pounds/year, and the irrigation reuse will reduce the amount of groundwater being used for irrigation by up to 26 million gallons per year.
+Phase 2 of the project included a whole-lake alum treatment to Shields Lake which has reduced internal sediment phosphorus loading to natural background levels.
+Post-project water monitoring has shown that the combination of the irrigation reude system and alum treatment has reduced phosphorus loads to Shields Lake by >1,000 lbs/yr and Forest Lake by >500 lbs/yr.
+These improvements are expected to allow Shields Lake to achieve its long-term lake water quality goal and a clear water state.

 This project was identified as a result of the Shields Lake Diagnostic Study.

 - Past Project Spotlight PowerPoint Slides

 - 2018 Project Open House - Powerpoint Presentation

 - News: 2017 brings more than $2 million in Clean Water Funds to Washington County

 - Shields Lake Diagnostic Study - 2016 Technical Memo